City Manager's Message

 I'm honored to have been selected as Chelsea's new City Manager.
 I am eager to build upon Chelsea's many recent successes and to continue chipping away at its challenges.
 I have, literally and figuratively, big shoes to fill in succeeding Jay Ash’s outstanding tenure as City Manager.
 But I promise to do my very best to become a worthy successor.

-To the extent feasible, I am glad to meet or speak with citizens about their concerns or issues.
+To the extent feasible, I am glad to meet or speak with residents about their concerns or issues.
 Your input is valuable to me as I gain a deeper understanding of Chelsea.
 I look forward to working productively with departmental staff, community based organizations, the business community and most importantly, the diverse and hard-working people of Chelsea to preserve the City as a wonderful place to live, work, and do business.

 Thomas G. Ambrosino